Our Management Team

 Prior to his appointment with Deutsche Bank, Mr. Gmür held senior level positions at Bank Leu AG, JP Morgan and The Bank of New York.

-Executive vice president, managing director and member of the Executive Management Board, State Street Bank International GmbH, Munich
+Executive vice president, co-head Global Services EMEA and vice chair of the Supervisory Board of State Street Bank International GmbH, Munich

 He studied business administration at the University of Siegen.